Let’s Talk Ship - Valiant Lady Cruise Review

 Valiant Lady Review | Cabins | Dining | Entertainment | Bars | Pools

-We’ve been on a lot of ships over the years = from ultra traditional liners to the latest mega-ships, but Valiant Lady is something else.
+We’ve been on a lot of ships over the years - from ultra traditional liners to the latest mega-ships, but Valiant Lady is something else.
 Virgin Voyages wanted to blow the cruise industry out of the water with their Adult Only cruises.
 So have they succeeded?
 Here is our expert opinion.

 What We Really Thought About Valiant Lady - Our Personal Review

-For context, we are a married couple in our sixties (gulp, did I just admit to that?!), with over 30 cruises under our belts, on a variety of cruise lines.
-We are not necessarily in the demographic the brand is aimed at which is probably the 30-50 age bracket in the main.
+For context, we are a married couple in our sixties (gulp, did I just admit to that?!), with over 50 cruises under our belts, on a variety of cruise lines.
+We are not necessarily in the demographic the brand was originally aimed at which is probably the 30-50 age bracket in the main.
 However, as septuagenarian Richard Branson said when he launched Virgin Voyages “its a fun ship for adults …we want young-at-heart people”.
 If that describes you, you will love it as we did.

 What Are The Cabins Like On Valiant Lady?